SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

 I think this often informs the process incorrectly so many times because companies think they're looking for a certain type of person.
 This not only comes with its own bias which is an issue, but it also sets up the interview process to unsuccessfully weed out good candidates.

-> We're looking for someone who can code.
+### "We're looking for someone who can code."

 Is that all?
 My guess is you're looking for someone who can learn.

-> We need someone to be productive.
+### "We need someone to be productive."

 You probably also need someone to be collaborative, and to be productive long-term.

+### "We need someone proficient in specific technology x."

+I would argue that this trips up companies so much of the time.
+Look for someone who has a handle on x technology or something related to it.
+Don't be the company that expects 5 years of experience in a framework that is 4 years old.
+Factor in a learning culture to whoever you bring on. (and if you don't have that, maybe fix that before hiring a bunch of folks.)

-> We need someone to fit.
+### "We need someone to fit our culture."

+_Record-scratch noise_.
 This is where a lot of bias creeps in.
 You want someone to _add_ to your culture; you don't want someone to only conform to it.